frozen_string_literal: true +'foo'.upcase! # FrozenError (can't modify frozen String)

 Unless I'm missing a crucial use case, the precedence for

 +@ should be changed.

-Updated by sos4nt (Stefan Schüßler) about 1 month ago
+Updated by sos4nt (Stefan Schüßler) 3 months ago

 nobu (Nobuyoshi Nakada) wrote:

 Do you expect